 Aalim was a blockbuster decision in the area of juvenile law.
 On January 3, 2017, the state filed a motion for reconsideration in this case.
 The court has stayed the execution of its holding striking down the mandatory transfer statutes, which the blog hears is creating turmoil around the state.
 The Ohio Prosecuting Attorneys’ Association filed a memorandum as amicus in support of reconsideration (an amicus cannot request reconsideration directly).

 Obviously Justices Lanzinger and Pfeifer cannot rule on the motion for reconsideration in Aalim, since they retired December 31.
 So newly elected Justices DeWine and Fischer, whose terms began in January, are being asked to rule on this motion for reconsideration in a case they did not hear.
 This isn’t the only such case.
 On December 23, 2016, in State v.
-Gonzales, Slip Opinion No. 2016-Ohio-8319, (Gonzales I) the court decided by a vote of 4-3, with Justice Kennedy concurring in judgment only, that in prosecuting cocaine offenses involving mixed substances, the state has to prove the weight of the actual cocaine without any filler.
+Gonzales, 2016-Ohio-8319, (Gonzales I) the court decided by a vote of 4-3, with Justice Kennedy concurring in judgment only, that in prosecuting cocaine offenses involving mixed substances, the state has to prove the weight of the actual cocaine without any filler.
 Justice Lanzinger wrote the majority opinion, which Justices Pfeifer and O’Neill joined.
 And yet, despite the fact that Justices DeWine and Fischer had not heard the original case, the current court granted reconsideration in the case.
 On March 6, 2017, in State v.
-Gonzales, Slip Opinion No. 2017-Ohio-777, (Gonzales II) the court reversed itself, now holding that filler can be used to prove the cocaine offenses.
+Gonzales, 2017-Ohio-777, (Gonzales II) the court reversed itself, now holding that filler can be used to prove the cocaine offenses.

 What is very clear from the Gonzales cases is that our two newest justices see granting reconsideration in a case they didn’t hear very differently.
 In Gonzales, Justice DeWine voted for reconsideration; Justice Fischer against, although once a majority ruled to reconsider, Fischer then felt obligated to consider the merits, and joined the majority.
 Here’s what each said: